Timorsa/semi-notes/README.md

 # semi-notes
-little notpad project using react , firebase and material-ui
+little notpad project using React , Firebase and Material-UI